ISISComputingGroup/ibex_developers_manual/Automatic-Needle-Valve-Controller.md

 | `CS:MANAGER`=0 (Off) | Read only | Read only |
 | `CS:MANAGER`=1 (On) | Readable & Writable | Readable only |

-The use of `cainfo` may be useful for troubleshooting to check read/write perimssions.
+The use of `cainfo` may be useful for troubleshooting to check read/write permissions.